Handelabra/WorkshopSample/README.md

 Making your mod:

 - Feel free to rename the project files, etc etc to whatever you like.
 - The Default Namespace setting in the main project (MyMod) must be a unique namespace for your mod.
 It must match the namespace of your code.
-(Currently only a single string with no dots is supported).
 - The namespace of your deck's code (card controllers, etc) should be YourNameSpace.DeckIdentifier
 - Update the Setup.cs in the test project to register your own class & namespace with the engine in the DoSetup method.